What are feature placements?

 After our marketing team has designated the releases to be pitched for the week, we go forth and do our weekly phone calls and submissions to the various partners that we deliver to.
 We also prepare a featured releases newsletter for every partner to view in addition to our direct pushing.

-Aside of this, even without anything pitched, we review our catalogue carefully and pitch music that we feel would fit well towards a particular territory and platform.
+Aside of this, even without anything pitched, we review our catalog carefully and pitch music that we feel would fit well towards a particular territory and platform.
 We also place material on our playlists and work hard to pitch songs for playlists as well as Sync Licensing opportunities.

 The reasoning for us writing this is that our team works extremely hard often even on weekends to secure features.
 Many distributors have similar structures and focuses like the ones above and we feel it is important to be transparent and discuss what steps we take.
 Of course, there are many other minor tasks and duties that we do to secure placements but the real point here is that every distributor has the same access and process to get releases featured and no one has a different ability than we may have for getting releases featured.

 Here’s where to pay close attention: the details you provide us with have a high correlation with the probability of your music being selected.
 We require that you be as specific and detail-oriented as possible.
 If you have DJ support, list out the DJ’s name and how they will be supporting (DJ charts, shares on social media, social media following, etc.).
 Make sure to include your marketing budget as well as how it was/will be allocated.
 Additional details to include:

 -Social media follower count (for your sites, as well as remixers/featured artists)

 In addition to being explicit with your marketing plan, we also have a strict deadline for feature request submissions.
 Your feature request form should be submitted at least 18 days prior to your release date.
 The more time, the better.
 This is to ensure that our marketing team, as well as Digital Service Providers, are given enough to time to properly submit and review your work.